Clifftabu/airbnb-clone-project/README.md

 -Secure Payment Processing
    Payments will be processed through credible third-party services(ie PayPal) to ensure security during transactions.
 Payment details will not be stored on the platform.

+# CI/CD Pipeline

+1. Continuous Integration (CI)
+With CI, every time a developer pushes new code to the repository, automated tests will be done by itself.Ennsures that new changes don’t break existing functionality.(Github actions, CircleCI)

+2. Continuous Deployment (CD)
+Once code is tested well, it is automatically deployed to the production environment, ensuring that the latest features or bug fixes are available to users.(Docker, Heroku,etc)

+They will include:

+Automated Testing:
+Automated tests will run during the CI to ensure the code is functioning the way it shouod before deployment.
+This can be done using testing frameworks like PyTest or Jest.

+Version Control Integration:
+Every push to the GitHub repository will trigger the CI/CD pipeline, ensuring that all code changes are automatically tested and deployed.

+Checking:
+Monitoring tools will track deployments and app performance.
+If any issues arise, the pipeline will support automatic rollback to the previous stable version.